China's Xi says Japan's purchase of disputed isles a farce

-BEIJING Chinese leader-in-waiting Xi Jinping denounced Japan's decision to buy disputed islands as a farce on Wednesday and said Tokyo should "rein in its behaviour" as China moved to snuff out anti-Japan protests.
+BEIJING Chinese leader-in-waiting Xi Jinping denounced Japan's decision to buy disputed islands as a farce on Wednesday and said Tokyo should "rein in its behavior" as China moved to snuff out anti-Japan protests.

 Tension had run high on land and at sea, with four days of major protests in cities across China and Japanese and Chinese boats stalking each other in waters around a group of East China Sea islands, known by Japan as the Senkaku and by China as the Diaoyu.

-"Japan should rein in its behaviour and stop any words and acts that undermine China's sovereignty and territorial integrity," Xi said in a meeting with visiting U.S. Defence Secretary Leon Panetta, according to Xinhua news agency.
+"Japan should rein in its behavior and stop any words and acts that undermine China's sovereignty and territorial integrity," Xi said in a meeting with visiting U.S. Defense Secretary Leon Panetta, according to Xinhua news agency.

 Xi has been known for using blunt language, and on this occasion he used it to become the first top Chinese leader to stake out a position on the islands since the uptick in tensions, promoting his own leadership credentials.